Measurement Component

 self.plot_lines["y"].setData(self.data)

-We add this Measurement to the app using add_measurement()
+We add this Measurement to the app using the add_measurement()

 method: